General theory of swimming in curved spacetimes: Discussion

 \acknowledgments

 I would like to thank George Matsas and Daniel Vanzella for helpful discussions, and also for comments on the first version of this paper.
-I acknowledge full financial support from S\~ao Paulo Research Foundation (FAPESP) under Grant No.~2015/10373-4 during the time this work was produced, and full financial support from the University of Maryland, College Park during the time this paper was written.
+I also thank Ted Jacobson for valuable comments on the final version of this paper.
+I acknowledge full financial support from S\~ao Paulo Research Foundation (FAPESP) under Grant 2015/10373-4 during the time this work was produced, and full financial support from the University of Maryland, College Park under Grant NSF PHY-1708139 during the time this paper was written.